 iXperience finance interns analyzed a luxury villa to create a profitable business, developing a branding strategy that generated over 30,000 Rand.

-After spending the past four weeks learning the ins and outs of finance, my three iX teammates – Braden, Aryan, Kennedy, and I – were ready to get out of the classroom and dive into our private equity internship.
+After spending the past four weeks learning the ins and outs of finance, my three iX teammates – Braden, Aryan, Kennedy – and I were ready to get out of the classroom and dive into our private equity internship.
 Within minutes of finding our desks, we were given the responsibility of turning a luxury villa into a profitable business.
-Considering my background in the hospitality industry consisted of family vacations and upsetting the staff of a hotel in Cancun, I felt wildly unqualified to be trusted with the future of a multi-million dollar villa.
+Considering my limited knowledge of the hospitality space, it felt like a unique challenge to be trusted with the future of a multi-million dollar villa.

 Although four weeks of intensive classroom sessions honed our technical financial skills, it became apparent that we would need to think like business owners to successfully implement our financial knowledge.

 As the affected owners of the business, we entered into the amelioration process with the objective of increasing expected returns to the highest degree possible.
 Through our business mindset, we were prompted with the question, “What is best for the business?”.